 The minimum number of guests shall be sixteen (16).

+All external materials shall follow standards listed in Section 19.38.170.

 The minimum area per guest room shall be two-hundred and eighty square feet (280 sq.ft.).

 Hotels, or other lodging facilities are encouraged to co-locate with complementary uses such as dining, shopping and entertainment are within close proximity.